wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-3-Storage-And-Retrieval.md

 Memcached, caching use only (in-memory key-value stores).
 Redis offers a database-like interface to various data structures such as priority queues and sets, which is easy to implement in memory.

 ## Transaction Processing or Analytics?

+**online transaction processing (OLTP)** - access pattern of small number of records per query, fetched by key.
+Typically user-facing but with a huge volume of requests.

+**online analytic processing (OLAP)** - aggregate over large number of records.
+Primarily used by business analysts.
+Disk bandwidth is always the bandwidth.

+**data warehouse** - a separate database to run the analytics.

+### Data Warehousing

+**Extract-Transform-Load (ETL)** - The process of getting data into warehouse.
+Data is extracted from OLTP databases (using either a periodic data dump or a continuous stream of updates), transformed into an analysis-friendly schema, cleaned up and then loaded into the data warehouse.
+The data warehouse can be optimized for analytic access patterns.

+The data model is most commonly **relational** in a data warehouse.

+In the **fact-table**, each row represents a customer's purchase of a product, e.g.

+**dimension table** - other tables which the foreign key references to.

+**snowflake schema** - dimensions are further broken down into sub-dimensions.

+## Column-Oriented Storage

+row-oriented storage engine VS. column-oriented storage

+### Column Compression

+bitmap coding - data compression in a column

+### Sort Order in Column Storage

+Having sort keys can benefit data compression effect.

+### Writing to Column-Oriented Storage

+LSM Trees: All writes first go to an in-memory store (a sorted structure) and then prepared for writing to disk.

+### Aggregation: Data Cubes and Materialized Views

+Pre-compute the aggregation results among different dimensions and cache them as a **data cube or OLAP cube**.
+E.g. two dimensions - date_key and product_sk.